jahrik/home_lab/ghost/moving_to_the_cloud.md

 * 8 GB Storage
 * FREE TIER ELIGIBLE

-Download the pem file at the end of creation to access your instance.
+Download the pem file at the end of creation to access the instance.
-`chown` it to restrict permission to the file and allow you to add it to your ssh-agent
+`chown` it to restrict permission to the file and allow it to be added ssh-agent
 ```
 chmod 600 homelab.pem
 ssh-add homelab.pem
 ```

-Next create an Elastic IP and link it to your instance from the 'Actions' drop down.
+Next create an Elastic IP and link it to the instance from the 'Actions' drop down.
 With this newly acquired public IP we can now get to business with provisioning our new machine and deploying ghost to the cloud.

 First lets test that we can login.
 Be sure and use the default user `ubuntu@<ip_address>` for a newly created ubuntu instance